 - The employee’s injury occurred before their employer entered into the medical provider network

-Certain conditions must be met to pre-designate your personal physician to treat a work-related injury.
+To pre-designate your physician to treat a work-related injury, certain conditions must be met.
 These include:

 - Your doctor agrees to be your pre-designated physician in the event of a work-related injury.

-- A Pre-designation form must be filed that includes the physician’s name and address, pre-designating your personal doctor before the injury.
+- A Pre-designation form must be filed, including the physician’s name and address, pre-designating your doctor before the injury.

 - You have current healthcare that covers non-occupational illnesses or injuries.

-If you believe your Medical Provider Network violates requirements, you may submit a written complaint directly with the Medical Provider Network contact.
+If you think your Medical Provider Network meets requirements, you can submit a written complaint directly with the Medical Provider Network contact.
 The written complaint must detail the alleged violations and include the following information.

 - When the alleged violation occurred

 - If the suspected violation is still occurring